-The Gunnison Valley contains two million acres of public lands.
-This much easily accessed open space makes Crested Butte and the surrounding area one of the most scenic and wild places to go backcountry skiing in Colorado.
+There are over 2 million acres of public lands in the Gunnison Valley.
+This huge amount of open space makes Crested Butte one of the most scenic and wild places to go backcountry skiing in Colorado.
 Backcountry terrain can be accessed via skis or snowmobile.
 There are many maps and guidebooks for popular ski touring spots available in print and online.
-The Crested Butte Avalanche Center (CBAC) offers a daily snow and avalanche report during ski season.
+The Crested Butte Avalanche Center (CBAC) offers a daily weather and avalanche report during ski season.
 If you plan to travel through avalanche terrain please ensure you have the necessary skills, knowledge and equipment to stay safe.

 With so much backcountry terrain, Crested Butte is a great place to learn about safe winter backcountry travel.
 It doesn’t matter if you travel via skis, a splitboard, a snowmobile or Nordic skis, avalanche education is imperative for safe travel in the winter.
 If you’re planning on venturing into the backcountry, consider taking an avalanche safety course before or during your visit.
 For resources, check out this list of avalanche education resources from CBAC.